yackx/ipgo/content/classic/hanoi/hanoi.md

 ### Iterative method

-The iterative approach is much more involved than the recursive one.
-It requires to create a type `Tower`.
+The iterative approach is more involved than the recursive one.
+We declare a type `Tower`.
 Each rod is an `[]int` labelled by a string.

 ```go
 type Tower struct {